soundwrightpro/FRUITY-NILA/README.md

 #### What's New since v7.0.0
 * dropped older version support.
 20.9 and higher only!
+* volume control in the piano roll for the selected sound
 * **quantize** has been changed to quick quantize
 * red box around mixers under control
 * bug fixes